mrgeyer/Mario-Classroom/README.md

 Thank you for checking out the Mario Classroom web app.
 This app was inpsired by Mark Roper's <a href="https://www.youtube.com/watch?v=9vJRopau0g0">Super Mario Effect</a> video.
 I wanted to find a way to make my class more like a Super Mario game.
-It uses elements from other projects I have made such as <ahttps://github.com/methodsOfMath/classtris"> href="https://github.com/methodsOfMath/classtris">Classtris</a> and a <a href="https://github.com/methodsOfMath/classtris">timer</a> I made as part of the <a href="freecodecamp.org">Free Code Camp</a> training.
+It uses elements from other projects I have made such as <a href="https://github.com/methodsOfMath/classtris"> href="https://github.com/methodsOfMath/classtris">Classtris</a> and a <a href="https://github.com/methodsOfMath/classtris">timer</a> I made as part of the <a href="freecodecamp.org">Free Code Camp</a> training.

 While I have used this in my classroom, I would still classify this as being in the alpha stage.
 There are still some bugs that I am aware of.
 I am not currently planning on updating this version of the app.
 In the future, I plan on making a more robust system that will run on a server instead of simply using JavaScript.
 However, it may be a while until I can make that.